 Grant reporting

-If your program will collect grant reports for applications after reviewing concludes and after a new application period has begun, it is recommend that your program use perpetual seasons.
-For more information, check out our dedicated guide: Utilising perpetual seasons.
+If your program collects grant reports after reviewing concludes and after a new application period begins, we recommend using perpetual seasons.
+See the guide on Using perpetual seasons for more information.

-1. In the Manage workspace, navigate to Forms
+1. In the Manage workspace, go to Forms

 2. Click New grant report form

-3. Provide your form a unique name such as "Interim report" or "Final report"
+3. Enter a unique name (for example, "Interim report" or "Final report")

-• The Allow submitter to browse tabs before starting a submission checkbox will permit applicants to browse the entire form before starting their submission.
+• Allow submitter to browse tabs before starting a submission

-1. From the Manage workspace, go to Settings > Communications > Notifications
+1. In the Manage workspace, go to Settings > Communications > Notifications

 2. Click New notification